stephenh/tessell/docs/dispatch.md

 * From Ray Ryan's [Best Practices](http://www.google.com/events/io/2009/sessions/GoogleWebToolkitBestPractices.html) I/O talk
 * From [gwt-dispatch](http://code.google.com/p/gwt-dispatch/), the original open source implementation of the pattern

-gwt-mpv's implementation of the dispatch pattern is not terribly unique, other than providing:
+Tessell's implementation of the dispatch pattern is not terribly unique, other than providing:

 * `GenDispatch` annotation for no action/result DTO boilerplate,
 * `SuccessCallback` for centralization of error handling, and